damien-pous/approx-models/TOTHINK.md

 - document examples.v
 - pointed uniform spaces for coquelicot 3.2.0

 - choice of interval implementation by types and canonical structures
 - further improve syntax/reification (degrees, eval)
+- clean hints for rel / check cases not working
+- support model comparisons in the synatx/tactic

 after the first release